Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 Active

 Still not sure?
-You might want to consider open-ear headphones like NG’s EarSafe — they let you hear ambient sound while still lowering harmful noise exposure.
+You might want to consider open-ear headphones like NG’s EarSafe they let you hear ambient sound while still lowering harmful noise levels.
+Great for those who need ear protection but want awareness in a noisy environment.

 Which Earplugs Are the Best?